 That still leaves a great majority of people and businesses without proper CPR training that could benefit from this product.
 It’s small and economical.
 Great for anyone wanting to increase workplace safety or an individual wanting to carry something on them in case of emergency.

 How much does the CPR Wrap cost?

-The CPR Wrap review would not be complete without taking about the cost.
+The CPR Wrap review would not be complete without talking about the cost.
 For an individual unit, the cost is $10.
 I find that very reasonable, and it makes it affordable to purchase several for the office or as gifts for friends and family.

-They have a tiered discounts.
+They have tiered discounts.
 So, the more you buy, the cheaper it is.
 I think they were spot on with the price.